billpg/HashBack/README.md

         "Dedication": "3imEWtSTqtd8QsFgJUVKG+QfVS0JmGIkAnnyJdtLkqufqdxI",
         "PostHandlerUrl": "/api/ReceiveBearerToken"
     },
-    "FUTURE-VERSION-YET-TO-BE":
+    "FUTURE-VERSION-YET-TO-BE-WRITTEN":
     {
         "BestVegetable": "Rutabaga"
     }
 }
 ```

-As many different version so ftheis exchange might use this file and the intention is that it can be deployed as a static file with no server processing, the
+As many different versions of this exchange might use this file and the intention is that it can be deployed as a static file, the
-JSON object might contain derails for various versions.
+JSON object might contain details for many different versions of this exchange.
 Each property is named after a version string but as this the first version, only this one object is
 required to be listed and the others are to be ignored.
 (The above example shows a future version yet to be written.)

 The object inside the `DRAFTY-DRAFT-2` object must contan two properties:
 - `Dedication` - This must have the fixed sring value `"3imEWtSTqtd8QsFgJUVKG+QfVS0JmGIkAnnyJdtLkqufqdxI"`.
   - As this specific string would not appear by accident, if a file with this value at this location is found at this URL, the issuer can be reasonably certain it is communicting with a service that implements this exchange.
-- `PostHandlerUrl` - The URL where subsequent POST reusests should be sent to.
+- `PostHandlerUrl` - The URL where hhe remaining POST requests of this exchange should be sent to.
   - If starting with `/`, the rules of relative URLs apply.

-Services conforming to this standard will respond to this GET request with a `200` (OK) response and a JSON response body.
-The JSON must also include
-a `Dedication` property in the expected place with a string value as shown above.
-If any of these do not apply, the Issuer must abandon the process and close off the opened
-Initiate request with an error.
+If the reequest yields any response other than `200` or an expceted cache response, or the `Dedication` string si either mssing or has any value other the one documented above, the Issuer must abandon the process and close off the open Initiate request with an error.

 ### Verify

-The pre-flight request confirms that the claimed domain has a web service that implements the exchnage documented here.
-The optional Verify step allows the Issuer to verify that the Initiator actually make the original Initiate request before expending the effort to generate a new Bearer token.
-At this point of the exchange, the issier only has the word of an unverified initiator that the Initiate request was genuine.
+The Configure request confirms that the claimed domain has a web service that implements the exchnage documented here.
+The optional Verify step allows the Issuer to verify that the Initiator actually made the original Initiate request before expending the effort to generate a new Bearer token.
+At this point of the exchange, the issuer has the word of an unverified initiator that the Initiate request was genuine.
 (If this step is skipped, the Issuer might create a Berer token only for the supposed Initiator to discard it because it was never asked for in the first place.
 If the cost of generating a Bearer token is low, you may prefer to skip this step.)

 The Verify step is a normal HTTPS interaction with a request and response in the same transaction.
 Both the request and response will include evidence of possession of the HMAC key supplied in Initiator request.
-The request should not include any additional authentication headers such as `Cookie` or `Authorization`.

 ```
 POST https://initiator.example/api/ReceiveBearerToken